XITASO/CAROL/README.md

   * To create the GraspIt World files you will need [this](https://github.com/JenniferBuehler/ivcon)
   * For robot specific catkin packages with Kuka YouBot as example [this](https://github.com/awied1404/CAROL_catkin_ws)
 *  Set the environment variable IVCON to the path where the binary of this package is build
+* Add the template file for GraspIt in the $GRASPIT home folder
+* Add the template folder for Gazebo in your ~/.gazebo/models/  directory

+Plannings for new STL files can be started if you created the GraspIt and Gazebo models for that with the following terminal commands:
+* ./createGraspitFromStl.bash $path_to_your_stl_file
+* python3 create_gazebo_files/main.py $path_to_your_stl_file